tab1-web/faq/docs/support/rules.md

 - Death threats, harm wishes, racism, and disparaging remarks toward staff/server are punishable with chat-bans or bans up to GMs discretion.

+- No politics or bringing real life issues into the servers and forums.
+This is a game server, please try to keep things discussed here centered around L2.

 ### :fontawesome-solid-handshake:  **11.
 Cross Server Trades**

 - There are no server rules against cross server trades (e.g. trading adena/items between origins/franz/teon) but it is forbidden to advertise them on Discord and in-game.